xma711/notebook/software_engineering/readings/code_complete2/software_development/README.md

 Industry data from 1970s to the present day indicates that projects will run best if appropriate preparation activities are done before construction begins in earnest.

-Why isn't sam coding anything?
+Why isn't Sam coding anything?
 (WISCA phenomenon)

 programmers are at the end of the software food chain.
 The architect consumes the requirements;